rpj/rg/README.md

 * `dotnet bin/Release/netcoreapp2.2/Roentgenium.dll`

-The will always look in the working directory for the appropriate `appsettings` file, so if run directly from the `bin/Release/netcoreapp2.2/` without any settings files, the default configuration (as noted above) will be used.
+`Rg` will always look in the working directory for the appropriate `appsettings` file, so if run directly from the `bin/Release/netcoreapp2.2/` without any settings files, the default configuration (as noted above) will be used.

 ## Using

 For interface documentation, `Rg` includes [Swagger](https://swagger.io/) self-description support, always accessible on any running instance via the [`/swagger`](http://rg.rpjios.com/swagger) path.

-* [Postman](https://www.getpostman.com/) is the recommend way to interact easily with the interface
+[Postman](https://www.getpostman.com/) is the recommend way to interact easily with the interface.

 ### `stream` output format